Skip to main content

 To get better is to read someone better than you

-There will be winners in this year’s Chinese Writing Contest.
-And for anyone whose writing is included in the Easy-to-Read Chinese Short Stories, Book 3, he or she is a winner.
-But not all participants’ submissions will be included in the book.
-That means, someone’s work will be rejected.
+There will be the top three winners.
+And for anyone whose writing is included in the Easy-to-Read Chinese Short Stories series, he or she is a winner.

-The ability to handle rejections, even a trivial one like being rejected in a tiny Chinese Writing Contest, is a big thing.
+The ability to handle rejections, even a trivial one like being rejected in a tiny Chinese Writing Contest, can be a big thing.

 I took a few painting classes a long time ago.
-I don’t remember much about these lessons anymore.
-But I do remember the teacher started lessons by showing us some paintings or sketches done by masters, whose work we must emulate.
-This is art lesson 101.
+I don’t remember much about these lessons.
+But I do remember the teacher started lessons by showing us some paintings or sketches done by my classmates, whose work were shown as bing exemplary.
+My work was hardly ever among them.
+There was always someone who was better.
+But that did not stop me from drawing pictures.
+I kept on drawing.
+So far, I have drawn many pictures that I use in my classes.
+It is a handy skill to have, even a poor one.

 Perhaps your story doesn’t have a clear structure or your poem lacks a spirit.
 If you take writing seriously, rejections will force you to think hard on areas that you can improve.